laysearaujo/PONTEA/README.md

 ### Running the Project

-Once you've completed the installation process, you can run the SensibiliTEA project using Quasar:
+Once you've completed the installation process, you can run the PONTEA project using Quasar:

 1. In the project directory, start the development server:
    ```sh